Board of Mentors

 Professor Brashears is currently the Director of the Social Science Research Laboratory, a shared laboratory space available to members of the Sociology department and, when possible, other members of the Cornell community.

-Cory works as an adjunct professor at Brigham Young University in Provo, Utah teaching Communications Research Methods and lecturing on social media.
+Cory teaches on the side as an adjunct professor at Brigham Young University in Provo, Utah.
 He has a BA in Public Relations from BYU and an MBA from the W.P.
 Carey School of Business at Arizona State University.